DevMiser/Sonos-Album-Art-Display/README.md

 ### Adjusting Brightness

 The display starts at maximum brightness every time the program launches.
-If your panel has a physical brightness button, you can use it at any time to lower the brightness to your preference — the program detects the change and remembers it, so the backlight returns to that same level (rather than resetting to maximum) each time it wakes back up, such as when playback resumes after a pause.
+If your panel has a physical brightness button (like the Hosyond 7-inch DSI Touchscreen does), you can use it at any time to lower the brightness to your preference — the program detects the change and remembers it, so the backlight returns to that same level (rather than resetting to maximum) each time it wakes back up, such as when playback resumes after a pause.
 To go back to maximum brightness, either use the button again or restart the program, since it always starts at max on launch.
+The optional printed frame obstructs easy access to the brightness button, so select your preferred brightness before mounting the display in the frame.

 ### Wi-Fi Setup

 This check runs only once, right when the program starts.
-If the Pi isn't online at startup and the network it was previously using can no longer be detected at all (for example, after moving the Pi to a new location), it broadcasts its own open Wi-Fi network named **AlbumArtDisplay-Setup** and shows join instructions on the screen.
+If the Pi isn't online at startup and the Wi-Fi network it was previously using can no longer be detected (for example, after moving the Pi to a new location), it broadcasts its own open Wi-Fi network named **AlbumArtDisplay-Setup** and shows join instructions on the screen.
 If the previously-used network is still detectable but just hasn't connected yet (for example, a router that's mid-reboot right as the Pi boots up), the program waits quietly instead of showing setup.

-Once the program reaches a normal online state, this startup check is done for the rest of that run — a later disconnect never brings the setup hotspot back, and the display doesn't react to it visually.
-Instead, a quiet background watchdog takes over: if the Pi is ever fully disconnected from your network for more than 10 minutes (NetworkManager's own reconnection isn't always reliable), the program automatically power-cycles the Wi-Fi radio to help it reassociate, repeating every 10 minutes if it's still down.
-No hotspot, no on-screen message — it just tries to quietly get itself back online.
-If you need to move the Pi to a new Wi-Fi network, unplug it, relocate it, power it back on and run the program again — the one-time setup check runs again on that fresh start.
+Once the program reaches a normal online state, this startup check will not run again unless and until the program is restarted.
+So a later disconnect never brings the setup hotspot back, and the display doesn't react to it visually.
+Instead, a quiet background watchdog takes over.
+If the Pi is disconnected from your Wi-Fi network for more than 10 minutes, the program automatically power-cycles the Wi-Fi radio to help it reconnect.
+If you need to move the Pi to a new Wi-Fi network, unplug it, relocate it, power it back on and run the program again.
+The one-time setup check will run again on that fresh start.

 **Last-resort reboot.** On some Raspberry Pi 3-series boards, the onboard Wi-Fi chip's firmware can occasionally wedge into a state that a radio power-cycle alone can't clear — only a full reboot resets it properly.
-If the Pi is still fully offline after 30 minutes of nudging, the program will automatically reboot to fully reset the Wi-Fi hardware, provided you've set up autostart (see below) so the program comes back up on its own — this is skipped otherwise, since a reboot without autostart would just leave the display off with nothing to bring it back.
-To avoid a reboot loop if the underlying problem persists, at most 3 automatic reboots happen per 24 hours.
+If the Pi is still fully offline after 30 minutes of nudging, the program will automatically reboot to fully reset the Wi-Fi hardware, provided you've set up autostart (see below) so the program comes back up on its own.
 This feature is controlled by the `REBOOT_ESCALATION_ENABLED` constant (see **Configuration Reference**) and can be turned off entirely by setting it to `False`.

 > **Tip:** If you find the Pi's Wi-Fi drops out repeatedly, run `vcgencmd get_throttled` on the Pi.
-Anything other than `0x0` means it has logged an undervoltage event — a marginal power supply is a common cause of exactly this kind of Wi-Fi instability on Pi 3-series boards, and no software fix can fully compensate for inadequate power.
+Anything other than `0x0` means it has logged an undervoltage event.
+A marginal power supply is a common cause of this kind of Wi-Fi instability on Pi 3-series boards.
+Replace the power supply if this happens.

-To provision a new network:
+To provision a new Wi-Fi network:

 1. On your phone, join the **AlbumArtDisplay-Setup** Wi-Fi network.
 2. Open `http://10.42.0.1:8080/` in Safari or your browser.